WesleyBLDC/ip/docs/README.md

 ### Saving the data
-Willy data are saved in the hard disk automatically after any command that changes the data.
+Willy data are saved in the hard disk automatically in your local directory where your Willy.jar is saved in after any command that changes the data.
 You do not need to save the data manually.
 <br />
 <br />